PaperMC/docs/docs/paper/admin/how-to/basic-troubleshooting.md

 :::danger

-Some plugins that you install are not a typical plugin, but libraries.
-These function like plugins, however are relied upon by other plugins for its functionality.
-If you disable a plugin that is a library, the plugin that depends on it will not work properly.
+Some plugins that you install are not a typical plugin, but a library.
+These are installed like plugins, however tend to offer few user-facing features and are relied upon by other plugins for their functionality.
+If you disable a library, plugins that depend on it will not work properly.
 Common examples of these libraries are ProtocolLib, Vault providers, permission plugins, etc.

 :::